-- Ref: Pgs.
-26, 28, 1.
-The results of this valuation reflect changes in the economic and demographic assumptions as recommended by Segal and adopted by the Board for the June 30, 2019 valuation.
-These changes were documented in the July 1, 2015 through 30, 31 June 30, 2018 Actuarial Experience Study and June 30, 2019 Economic Actuarial Assumptions Report, both dated May 22, 2019 and are also outlined in Section 4, Exhibit I of this report.
-These assumption changes resulted in an increase in the aggregate employer rate of 3.43% of payroll, no change to the aggregate member rate, and a decrease in the prefunded actuarial accrued liability of \$30.9 million.
-Out of the 3.43% of payroll increase in aggregate employer rate, 2.38% is an increase in the Normal Cost rate and 1.05% is a decrease in the surplus available to offset the employer's Normal Cost.
-2. In the June 30, 2018 valuation, the ratio of the Valuation Value of Assets to Actuarial Accrued Liabilities was 120.3%.
-In this Ref: Pg.
-34 June 30, 2019 valuation, the funding ratio has decreased to 117.0%.
-The funding ratios as of June 30, 2018 and 2019 if measured using the Market Value of Assets instead of the Valuation Value of Assets are 122.2% and 117.5%, respectively.
-3. The Retirement System's prefunded actuarial accrued liability (PAAL) as of June 30, 2018 was \$242.0 million on a valuation Ref: Pg.
-28 value of assets basis.
-In this year's valuation, the PAAL has decreased to \$217.3 million on a valuation value of assets basis.
-The Plan had a net actuarial experience loss (excluding the impact of assumption changes) of \$5.0 million.
-A reconciliation of the Retirement System's PAAL is provided in Section 2, Subsection E. 4.
-As of June 30, 2019, there is an actuarial surplus as the Retirement System has Valuation Value of Assets that are in excess of Ref: Pg.
-50 110% of the actuarial accrued liability.
+- 1. The results of this valuation reflect the change to the interest crediting rate assumption for the DROP benefits that are credited to a DROP account, which has been reduced to 3 percent below the average net rate of return after the June 30, 2020 valuation.
+Note that for the purposes of this valuation, no adjustment was made to the actuarial accrued liability (AAL) to account for the lower future interest crediting rate on DROP deposits already made to DROP accounts for actives prior to June 30, 2020.
+In our most recent Review of Cost Neutrality for DROP (dated June 30, 2020), we estimated the future cost savings associated with these past deposits would be only 5% of the total savings1 (approximately a \$1 million reduction in the AAL).
+Besides the relatively small reduction in the AAL, not taking into consideration the future interest savings associated with the current DROP accounts for actives is also more consistent with the approach we have been following in the funding valuation as the total balance of all the current DROP accounts (from actives and retired members) has been excluded from the assets we use in the funding valuation. - Pg.
+33 2.
+In the June 30, 2019 valuation, the ratio of the Valuation Value of Assets to Actuarial Accrued Liabilities was 117.0%.
+In this June 30, 2020 valuation, the funding ratio has decreased to 116.3%.
+The funding ratios as of June 30, 2019 and 2020 if measured using the Market Value of Assets instead of the Valuation Value of Assets are 117.5% and 111.5%, respectively. - Pg.
+28 3.
+The Retirement System's prefunded actuarial accrued liability (PAAL) as of June 30, 2019 was \$217.3 million on a valuation value of assets basis.
+In this year's valuation, the PAAL has decreased to \$216.5 million on a valuation value of assets basis.
+The Plan had a net actuarial experience loss (excluding the impact of the change in the interest crediting rate for the DROP benefits that are credited to a DROP account) of \$21.1 million.
+A reconciliation of the Retirement System's PAAL is provided in Section 2, Subsection E. - Pg.
+49 4.
+As of June 30, 2020, there is an actuarial surplus as the Retirement System has Valuation Value of Assets that are in excess of 110% of the actuarial accrued liability.
 The actuarial surplus in the Retirement System is used to reduce the City's contribution and to provide a PRSB.
-The determination and allocation of actuarial surplus as of June 30, 2019 as well as for the last valuation as of June 30, 2018 is provided in Section 3, Exhibit H of this report.
-5. The aggregate employer rate increased from 19.59% of payroll to 22.82% of payroll.
-The reasons for this change in employer Ref: Pg.
-30 rate are: (i) changes in actuarial assumptions, (ii) a lower surplus offset, and (iii) changes in membership demographics among all active (DROP and non-DROP) members, offset somewhat by (iv) a contribution surplus for the 2019/2020 fiscal year compared to no surplus or shortfall in the 2018/2019 fiscal year.
-A reconciliation of the Retirement System's aggregate employer rate is provided in Section 2, Subsection F. - 6.
-The aggregate member rate calculated in this valuation has increased from 8.97% of payroll to 8.99% of payroll due to changes in membership demographics among active non-DROP members.
-A reconciliation of the Retirement System's aggregate member rate is provided in Section 2, Subsection F. - Effective March 7, 2011, active members who signed up for the DROP are required to continue their employee contributions; however, those contributions are deposited into the members' DROP accounts and therefore not available to fund the value of the retirement benefit earned up to the date of the DROP.
-Therefore, those contributions that will be deposited into the DROP accounts are disregarded in this valuation.
+The determination and allocation of actuarial surplus as of June 30, 2020 as well as for the last valuation as of June 30, 2019 is provided in Section 3, Exhibit H of this report. - Pg.
+30 5.
+The aggregate employer rate decreased from 22.82% of payroll to 22.56% of payroll.
+The reasons for this change in employer rate are: (i) a lower surplus offset and (ii) change in membership demographics among all active (DROP and non-DROP) members, offset by (iii) the change to the interest crediting rate for the DROP benefits that are credited to a DROP account.
+A reconciliation of the Retirement System's aggregate employer rate is provided in Section 2, Subsection F. - Pg.
+31 6.
+The aggregate member rate calculated in this valuation has decreased from 8.99% of payroll to 8.98% of payroll due to a change in membership demographics among active non-DROP members.
+A reconciliation of the Retirement System's aggregate member rate is provided in Section 2, Subsection F.